Thomas Walker Convalescent Hospital Buildings: History

 Tenders were called for the building of the hospital in August 1889.
-In December Alexander M. Allen was accepted with a quote of 65,189 pounds.
+In December Alexander M. Allen was accepted with a quote of £65,189.
 Work was then sub-contracted out.
-The final cost of the hospital was £150,000, the extra £50,000 pounds being contributed by Eadith Walker, Joanna Walker and Anne Sulman, Eadith's childhood companion.
+The final cost of the hospital was £150,000, the extra £50,000 being contributed by Eadith Walker, Joanna Walker and Anne Sulman, Eadith's childhood companion.

 Gas was supplied to the convalescent home in 1892 from the new Australian Gaslight's company at Mortlake.
 The opportunity was taken to lay mains to supply Yaralla and its grounds as well.

 The hospital was opened on 21 September 1893 and was used for convalescence until World War II.
 No infectious or terminal cases were admitted to the hospital and all patients were referred by doctors from hospitals such as Royal Prince Alfred Hospital, St Vincent's Hospital, Sydney Hospital, Concord Repatriation General Hospital and Burwood hospital.
 The patients were not charged for their care, Walker's endowment providing for four week stays with a provision for a stay of two months if necessary.

 In 1894 the Joanna Walker Memorial Children's Convalescent Hospital was opened in the hospital grounds.
 It was also designed by John Sulman.
 The hospital was adjacent to the main building and contained places for 12 children with an airy central courtyard.

 Mr J. Upton senior was in charge of the Thomas Walker Convalescent Hospital's grounds for 16 years, a position he resigned to take up the business of carnation growing.
 Upton Sen was a member of the Horticultural Society of NSW for 34 years.
 He was a very successful exhibitor of roses and chrysanthemums when in charge of the gardens of the late J. C. Smith and the late James Toohey, MLA of Strathfield.
 Upton Sen was born in England and received his training from experienced head gardeners near Birmingham and was last employed at Perry Hall, South Staffordshire.
 He arrived in Australia in 1887.

 In 1897 were the last round of renovations.